freneticmonkey/epsilonc/README.md

 * Glew

 ### Installing Dependencies ###
-A bundle of headers and libraries can be downloaded here: https://www.dropbox.com/s/cdwqs653x7kbh00/lib.7z?dl=0 A bundle of built DLL's can be downloaded here: https://www.dropbox.com/s/8oseryfpo8clk7i/build.7z?dl=0
+A bundle of headers and libraries can be downloaded from [here](https://www.dropbox.com/s/cdwqs653x7kbh00/lib.7z?dl=0).

+A bundle of built DLL's can be downloaded from [here](https://www.dropbox.com/s/8oseryfpo8clk7i/build.7z?dl=0).

 To install extract both of these into epsilonc root.